Get Better Quotes 35+

-New York can be a difficult state for employers to do business.
-The state is known for levying penalties for any non-compliance and the State Insurance Fund has a disproportionatley high percentage of all workers comp policies in the state because many insurance companies do not like the regulatory environment in the state.
-Aside from the fact that NY has unusualu requirments such as employer paid disability coverage attached to every workers comp policy, the state also has very complicated form requirment for business owners.
+New York can be a difficult state for employers and business owners.
+The state is known for levying penalties for any non-compliance and the State Insurance Fund has a disproportionately high percentage of all workers' comp policies in the state.
+Many insurance companies do not like the regulatory environment in the state.
+Aside from the fact that NYS has unusual requirements such as employer paid disability coverage attached to every workers' comp policy, the state also has very complicated coverage requirmennts and owner exclsuion requirements for business owners.

-New York employers are advised to work with agencies like Workers Compensation Shop.com and to get workers compensation quotes from a minimum if 3 insurance companies to help ensure they find competitive rates for their business.
-Give us a call at 888-611-7467 if we can help lower the cost of coverage with private insurance comapnies.
+New York employers are advised to work with insurance agencies in order to get workers' compensation quotes from a minimum of 3 insurance companies to help ensure they find the most competitive rates for their business.
+Give us a call at 888-611-7467 to see how we can help lower the cost of coverage with private insurance comapnies.

 New York Govenor Kathy Hochul signs a new bill into law in September, 2023.
 The new workers' compensation law will increase the minimum benefits for temporary partial disabilty as well as permanent disability.
 Weekly benefits will increase to $275 in 2024, $325 in 2025.
 In 2026, benefits will be equal to 1/5th of the state average weekly rate.

 In NYS, all for-profit businesses who have full-time or part-time employees are required to buy coverage.
 Employers of domestic workers and home health aids who work 40 hours a week in a residence are alos required.
 Additionally most nonprofit organizations are required to pay for workers' compensation insurance.